 The student has five (5) days to institute an appeal.
-The appeal must be given to the School Director, who in turn will meet with the Admissions Director, the Financial Aid Director, and the Accounts Director to make a decision on the appeal.
+The appeal must be given to the school Director, who in turn will meet with the Admissions Director, the Financial Aid Director, and the Accounts Director to decide on the appeal.